rundeck/anvils-demo/README.md

 #### nightly_catalog_rebuild

-The nightly_catalog_rebuild job is provided by develoeprs to run automatically every night.
+The nightly_catalog_rebuild job is provided by developers to run automatically every night.

 The nightly_catalog_rebuild job is meant to run at 00:00:00 (midnight) every day.
 The [schedule](http://rundeck.org/docs/manpages/man5/job-v20.html#schedule) element in the job definition specifies this in a crontab like format.
 Also, the [notification](http://rundeck.org/docs/manpages/man5/job-v20.html#notification) element is used to send emails upon success and failure to the
 "bizops@anvils.com" mail group.

-This script for this job runs on the database server tagged "db".
+The script for this job runs on the database server tagged "db".
 The script is written to use
 [context variables](http://rundeck.org/docs/manual/job-workflows.html#context-variables)
-which exposes metadata from the resource model.
-Attributes about the node are exposed as environment variables to the script.
+which exposes metadata about the job and node information from the resource model.
+Attributes about the node
+are exposed as environment variables to the script.
 For example, the db node has two custom attributes: anvils-customer and anvils-location.
-The values of these metadata attributes can be read as environment variables:
+The values of these metadata attributes can be read by the script as environment variables:
 `RD_NODE_ANVILS_CUSTOMER` and `RD_NODE_ANVILS_LOCATION`.

 * [job source](https://github.com/rundeck/anvils-demo/blob/master/jobs/nightly_catalog_rebuild.xml)